Millaa Millaa Falls is arguably the most beautiful and picturesque waterfall in all of Australia!

 Do note that there has been a fair bit of development around the falls, perhaps to make it a more attractive destination for weddings and events.

 The facilities at the bottom include picnic tables, BBQs, shelters, public toilets, and change rooms, making it an awesome place to comfortably spend a good amount of time.

 OTHER POINTS OF INTEREST

 Once you’ve finished exploring Millaa Millaa, I highly recommend allowing yourself enough time to visit the other two waterfalls on the Waterfall Circuit road which are;

-After you’ve completed the Waterfall Circuit, make sure to stop at The Falls Treehouse Cafe for some road trip snacks and a great coffee to see you through the drive back to Cairns.
+After completing the Waterfall Circuit, stop at The Falls Treehouse Cafe for some road trip snacks and a great coffee to see you through the drive back to Cairns.

 MILLAA MILLAA FALLS MAP